Comparison Updated July 13, 2026

 The architectural split

 PVFARM runs entirely in a browser.
-You upload your terrain data, run layouts and grading in their cloud engine, and export results.
-The advantage is obvious: no installation, instant access from any device, fast onboarding for new team members.
+You upload terrain data, run layouts and grading in its cloud engine, and export results.
+This removes local installation and compute requirements.

 PVX runs inside AutoCAD.
 You work on your actual topo surface in the same environment where your civil and electrical drawings already live.
-No data leaves your machine unless you choose to share it through PVX.View, the browser-based viewer for stakeholders who do not need CAD access.
+PVX.Cad keeps the core design workflow local.
+Data leaves the workstation only when you explicitly publish a project to PVX.View or submit it to PVX.Assess as a cloud job.

 Neither architecture is inherently better.
 But they have very different implications for engineering teams doing detailed design work on complex terrain.

 • Speed to first layout.
-Cloud tools excel at rapid feasibility.
-Upload terrain, get a layout, see preliminary grading volumes.
-For early-stage screening across multiple sites, this workflow is fast.
+Upload terrain, generate a layout, and review preliminary grading volumes for early-stage screening.

 • Accessibility.
 No AutoCAD license required.
 No local compute dependency.
 Any team member with a browser can access the project.

-• Modern UI.
-Purpose-built interface designed for solar workflows, not adapted from a general CAD environment.
+• Interface.
+Browser interface designed for solar workflows rather than a general CAD environment.

 Where the cloud model breaks down